Chapter 4. REST APIs

 You should also add logging like this in your controllers.
 One thing you’ll find is that logs are invaluable when you’re trying to debug the backend.
 Make your logs as descriptive as you need to in order to track values across your database and other endpoints or third-party services.

-It’s time to look at some of the other parts of the backend that will ensure the endpoints and services work as expected.
+It’s time to look at some other parts of the backend that will ensure that the endpoints and services work as expected.

 Conclusion

-We covered a lot in this chapter and we will dive even deeper!
-The main takeaways from this chapter are how to make an agreement with the frontend, setting up strict conventions for your API as soon as possible, making some initial endpoints to get the frontend moving, error handling, validation, and logging.
+We covered a lot in this chapter, and we will dive even deeper in Chapter 5-Chapter 10!
+The main takeaways from this chapter are making an agreement with the engineers working on the frontend, setting up strict conventions for your API as soon as possible, creating some initial endpoints to get the frontend devs moving, and error handling, validation, and logging.
 Now that you have a few endpoints up, you can start building on top of them.

 O’Reilly members experience books, live events, courses curated by job role, and more from O’Reilly and nearly 200 top publishers.